waimea-cjmooney/200-DTD-assesment/Design.md

 This website will need to be usable by anyone, this means it must be simple, easy to understand, and use.

 I will need to consider what devices people will use on this website and try to make it easy to use.
 This could mean font size and colour, contrast, and the size of images and posts.
+I will make references back to Nielsen's usability heuristics to make my website as usable as possible.

 ### Functionality